98mcdermottr-design/98mcdermottr-design/README.md

 My name is Ronan McDermott, I work in the finance industry, specifically focusing on private markets, and I'm interested in everything to do with Python, R, Matlab and data science!

-🔭 I’m currently working on ...
+🔭 I’m currently working on heat equation solver in Python.

 🌱 I plan to work on a PageRank algorithm applied to financial markets, to idetify companies that are influenced by other companies and those that are influencers, in order to identify points of systemic risk.